Generates a StudySpecification

 Details

-The formula must include exactly one unit_of_assignment()
+The formula should include exactly one unit_of_assignment()

 to